KAVYANAIK1902/Health-and-Wellness/README.md

---------------HRMS Project----------------------
-How to run the program.

-# install xampp server if not installed.

-# open "htdocs" folder in xampp server installed folder.

-# Unzip the file and place "HRMS" folder inside "htdocs".

-# start the apache,mysql servers in xampp.

-# navigate to the project by opening the browser and enter address "localhost/ #folder_name# /".

-# Example : if the folder name is "health and wellness" the address will be "localhost/health and wellness/".

-# Note: check database manual before running the project otherwise it may give you errors.

-------------Default Users added by project creator----------

-------------users/employee credentials-----------------

-username : test
-email : test@gmail.com
-password : test

---------Admin credentials-----------------

-adminName : vikram
-email : vikram@gmail.com
-password : vikram

-----------------Informations and Notes -------------------------------

-# /includes contains configuration file any changes for database connection should be made there.

-# /DATABASE cointains the database file.
-Read database README.md file for more information.
+# -----------------HRMS project----------------

+# Instruction to use database

+# Install xampp server and open phpMyAdmin page by navigating in browser to localhost/phpMyAdmin/

+# Create a new database with name "ecommerce_health".

+# Drag and drop the sql file to the database "ecommerce_health" OR use import in "ecommerce_health" select sql file in current folder and import everything.

+# if you name the database to something else change connection configuration in /includes/config.php file